Loading..

 IELTS Eligibility Criteria

-• IELTS is open to applicants regardless of gender, race, nationality, or religion.
+2. Open to All: The IELTS exam is available to applicants of any gender, race, nationality, or religion, ensuring inclusivity.

-• Applicants have the flexibility to take the IELTS test multiple times until they achieve their desired score band.
+5. Multiple Attempts: Applicants are allowed to retake the IELTS test as many times as necessary to achieve their desired score band.

 Most Frequently Asked Questions